counter

 2. UV light resistance is relatively low.

 3. The mechanical properties make the polymer expensive and applicable for high-tech applications.
-PEEK even may prove a drag for manufacturing simple components.
+PEEK may even prove a drag for manufacturing simple components.

 How is PEEK Material Manufactured?

-PEEK Plastic is one of the most utilized thermoplastic materials in aerospace, automotive, biomedical, electrical, etc. Its might and vigor make it suitable for manufacturing bearings, insulation cables, safety gears, pumps, heavy machine parts, valves, compressors, semiconductors, etc.
+Its might and vigor make it suitable for manufacturing bearings, insulation cables, safety gears, pumps, heavy machine parts, valves, compressors, semiconductors, etc.

 Let’s dive into some of the applications in detail.